-Petrol and diesel ban: Q&A on the road to an electric future - BBC News
+How will the petrol and diesel ban work?

-Petrol and diesel ban: Q&A on the road to an electric future
+All new cars in the UK will be "effectively zero emission" by 2040, under plans to tackle air pollution.

-All sales of new petrol and diesel cars will cease in the UK by 2040, under plans to tackle air pollution.
+The government is under pressure to bring forward this deadline and ban all sales of new petrol and diesel cars by 2032, after a report by a parliamentary committee described its plans as "vague and unambitious".

 But with electric cars currently accounting for less than 1% of new sales, the switch will mean seismic changes, and gives rise to a host of pressing questions.